-The term "genetic polymorphism" defines the fact that each protein presents two or more forms genetically determined by autosomal and co dominant alleles.
-The study of polymorphism has many uses in medicine, biological research, and law enforcement.
+The term "genetic polymorphism" defines the fact that each protein presents two or more forms, genetically determined by autosomal and co dominant alleles.
+The study of polymorphism has many uses in medicine, biological research and law enforcement.
 Over the last 10-20 years considerable interest has developed in blood protein polymorphism as well as increasing basic knowledge on protein fraction.
 A related use of polymorphism is widely employed in agriculture.
 Electrophoretical techniques have been used extensively as a method to analyse the biochemical, systematic and ecological characteristics of marine and freshwater fishes (Wiegertjes et al., 1995; Ford, 2001; Kohlmann et al., 2003).
-The aim of these survey was to describe the polymorphism of transferrins of carp strains in the live gene bank.
+The aim of this survey was to describe the polymorphism of transferrins of carp strains in the live gene bank.
 Many gaps still exist in the understanding of identification and conservation of breeds as well as the genes controlling these traits in Iraqi fish.
 Identification and conservation are not sufficiently characterized, they are underutilized in conventional breeding programmes, and there is insufficient research on the ways to select breeds or individuals carrying the most advantageous traits.

-Transferrin gene frequencies have not been studied in Iraqi Carp populations only one paper (Jaavid and Aziz, 2009), This paper (1) describes transferrin polymorphisms in Carp (Cyprinus carpio), (2) presents evidence of multiple a phenotypes in Carp (Cyprinus carpio) and (3) investigate and propose management and utilisation strategies for fish resources in Iraq.
+Transferrin gene frequencies have not been studied in Iraqi Carp populations except only one report (Jaayid and Aziz, 2009) is available.
+This paper describes (1) transferrin polymorphisms in Carp (Cyprinus carpio), (2) presents evidence of multiple phenotypes in Carp and (3) investigate and propose management and utilisation strategies for fish resources in Iraq.